 WordPress plugins – here’s why they’re good for your site

-There’s a plugin for just about anything you want to do with your WordPress site – including everything to help your site backups, performance and security, spicing up the look and feel of widgets and content, integrating with external services such as Mailchimp and Google Analytics, subscriber management, auto-responders and newsletters.
+There’s a plugin for just about anything you want to do with your WordPress site – including everything to help your site backups, performance, and security, spicing up the look and feel of widgets and content, integrating with external services such as Mailchimp and Google Analytics, subscriber management, auto-responders, and newsletters.
 The list is endless… well, pretty much.
 There are over 36,000 ‘official’ WordPress plugins in the repository now, and many more will exist outside of the repository, and they have been downloaded nearly 1 billion times (crikey!).

-In the olden days you’d need to employ an expensive programmer to customise your website to add most of the bells and whistles that you want.
-Most WordPress plugins can be installed in your site within a few clicks, most are free, and generally they require little or no configuration.
+In the olden days, you’d need to employ an expensive programmer to customise your website to add most of the bells and whistles that you want.
+Most WordPress plugins can be installed on your site within a few clicks, most are free, and generally, they require little or no configuration.
 In addition, as time moves on these plugins will get updated and improved by their authors, with once again only a click or two to bring your version up to date.
 If you need to customise a little further, then often you can do this within the plugin – for example, to style it to fit in with your own website design.

 So, great functionality to improve your website, at little or no cost, with no worries about keeping things up to date, and easy to replace with a better plugin if you’re not happy.
 What’s not to like?